 Classes

-Media and public opinion research: Theory and practice
+Media and Public Opinion Research: Theory and Practice

 This course will focus on both the theoretical and practical aspects of studying media and public opinion.
 In this course, we will delve into the theoretical foundations of media and public opinion research.
-We will also learn central methods for data collection and data analysis that are widely used in media and public opinion research.
+We will also learn some of the methods for data collection and data analysis that are widely used in media and public opinion research.
 In addition, through practical research projects, students will gain experience conducting and interpreting data reports.

 Introduction to research methods in communication science